muchtall/pluggable-bashrc/README.md

 **Without logging out of your current session**, Log in with a new terminal to verify that the plugin works.

 Once verified, you can optionally close your original terminal session.

+Lastly, verify that the include directories you created are not writable by anyone by owner.
+You don't want someone dropping malicious includes in there.